- Aims & ethos

 Each person has certain duties to perform at home, at school and in the wider community.
 By adolescence, young people begin to hold their destiny and that of others in their hands.
 Action or inaction has consequences.
 An understanding of Justice will lead them to act correctly.

 2. Good Judgement

-The ability to judge what is right in each situation and following a worthy set of values.
+The ability to judge what is right in each situation and follow a principled set of values.

 The ability to exercise self-discipline in a myriad of ways.